All financial figures are in Canadian dollars unless otherwise noted

 This call will also be broadcast live on the Internet and may be accessed directly at the following URL:

 The webcast will remain accessible for a 12-month period at the above URL.
 Additionally, a digital recording will be available for replay two hours after the call’s completion until May 13, 2019, using the following dial-in numbers:

 - 404-537-3406 / 855-859-2056

 Annual General Meeting & Webcast Details

-Gibson is holding its annual meeting of shareholders on Wednesday, May 9, 2018 at 10:00am Mountain Time at The Westin Calgary, 320 – 4th Avenue S.W., Calgary, Alberta.
-Following the conclusion of the formal proceedings of Gibson’s annual meeting of shareholders, Steve Spaulding, President and Chief Executive Officer, will address shareholders and provide an update on Gibson’s 2017 accomplishments, remarks on the current state of the business and discuss highlights of the Company’s key initiatives.
+Gibson is holding its annual meeting of shareholders on Tuesday May 7, 2019 at 11:00am Mountain Time at The Metropolitan Conference Centre, 333 – 4th Avenue S.W., Calgary, Alberta.
+At approximately 11:15am Mountain Time, and following the conclusion of the formal proceedings of Gibson’s annual shareholder meeting, Mr. Steve Spaulding, President and Chief Executive Officer, will address shareholders and provide an update of Gibson’s 2018 accomplishments, remarks on the current state of the business and discuss highlights of the Company’s key initiatives.

 To listen to a live broadcast of the presentation on the Internet, please access the following URL:

 Gibson is a Canadian-based oil infrastructure company with its principal businesses consisting of the storage, optimization, processing, and gathering of crude oil and refined products.
-Headquartered in Calgary, Alberta, the Company’s operations are focused around its core terminal assets located at Hardisty and Edmonton, Alberta, and also include the Moose Jaw Facility and injections stations in Texas and Oklahoma.
+Headquartered in Calgary, Alberta, the Company’s operations are focused around its core terminal assets located at Hardisty and Edmonton, Alberta, and also include the Moose Jaw Facility and an infrastructure position in the U.S.

 Gibson shares trade under the symbol GEI and are listed on the Toronto Stock Exchange.
 For more information, visit www.gibsonenergy.com.